Tekla News for Building & Construction, Summer 2014

 Download the Stalatube products for Tekla’s BIM software at the Stalatube homepage.

 The Kelpies are 30-meter high steel sculptures of horses’ heads guarding the Helix, a new outdoor recreational area in Falkirk, Scotland.
-The sculptures were created by the Glasgow sculptor Andy Scott, and his plan was turned into giant sculptures by SH Structures who modeled and build the Kelpies.
+The sculptures were created by the Glasgow sculptor Andy Scott, and his plan was turned into giant sculptures by SH Structures who modelled and built the Kelpies.
 They chose Tekla software for the project.

 The two heads (Duke and Baron served as live models) have complex tubular steel internal frames with outer layer of secondary members, satisfying the loads imposed on the massive sculptures.
 The external finish consists of laser cut stainless steel plates.
 Thanks to SH Structures’ experience in off-site manufacturing and trial assembly, they successfully turned the building information model into prefabricated steel sections and delivered and erected the sculptures on site.
 The company also redesigned the internal support structure thus generating significant savings for the client.